m-a-d-n-e-s-s/madness/doc/quantum.md

  * OEP/RKS, `oep`

 ## Quickstart
-A quick help and an overview over all available codes can be obtained by

-`madqc --help`

 All programs can read commandline options or an input file (by default this is named "input").
 A full list of all available calculation parameters can be obtained by writing